The nearest local Accident & Emergency departments are:

 Summary of services provided at this hospital

-Ludlow Community Hospital is a two ward, 40-bed hospital in southwest Shropshire.
+Ludlow Community Hospital is in southwest Shropshire and currently has 24 beds (although there is capacity to increase this to 40).
 The hospital provides in-patient services for patients who need hospital care but do not need admission into an acute (main) hospital.

 The hospital also has a maternity unit, minor injuries unit, physiotherapy and out-patient department offering a variety of child and adult clinics.